WICG/mobile-document-request-api/README.md

   // The elements of the mdoc requested. required sequence<MdocElement> requestedElements;

-  // The number of days that the requester will keep the data for.
+  // The duration of time that the requester will keep the data for.
-  // Must be non-negative.
-A value of zero indicates that the data
-  // will not be retained beyond the time to process it.
-A value of
-  // positive infinity indicates unlimited retention. required double retentionDays;
+  // Not providing this is equivalent to not asking to store.
+  CredentialStorageDuration retention;

   // A set of reader identities.
 Each value is a base64-encoded sequence of one
   // or more X.509 certificates in ASN.1 DER encoding (a “chain” of